Kongy1j1/sudoku/sudoku/README.markdown

 - Change in Sidebar: the side bar is a bit too big in the beginning for a "side bar".

+- Color Blind Modes: Red/Green and Yellow/Blue color blind modes are implemented for the user to swtich from the original

 Challenge: We tried to chagne add a solve button but it did not work well.